matomo-org/developer-documentation/docs/piwik-on-the-command-line.md

 Plugins can extend the command line tool by creating their own commands.
 To do so you can use the CLI itself:

-    ./console generate:command
+    ./console generate:command --pluginname=MyPlugin

-This will create a folder named `Commands` within your plugin, if necessary, along a PHP file which represents the actual command.
+This will create a folder named `Commands` within your plugin, if necessary, along with a PHP file which represents the actual command.
 You can add an unlimited number of commands using the CLI.

 See the docs for [SymfonyCommand](http://symfony.com/doc/current/components/console/index.html) to learn more about how your command should be coded.